 Another important consideration to make before choosing a treatment program is your health insurance coverage for drug rehabilitation.
-Contact your insurance provider for more information on your coverage options, and learn more about preferred providers in your network.
+Contact your insurance provider for more information on your coverage options and to learn more about preferred providers in your network.

 Before you undertake a rehabilitation program at any level, you’ll need to detox.
 Detox is the medical process through which you rid yourself of the toxins that have built up in your body through the course of your addiction.
 It’s not recommended to attempt detox on your own, since some of the symptoms can test your determination to follow through on the detox process.

-Rockville drug detox and Rockville alcohol detox centers provide the medical assistance and monitoring that you need to detox successfully.
+Drug detox and alcohol detox centers provide the medical assistance and monitoring that you need to detox successfully.
 Some rehabilitation centers offer detox as part of their drug treatment programs so that you can start your recovery as soon as you finish detox.

-Maintaining the success that you achieved during your drug rehab in Rockville, Maryland or alcohol rehab in Rockville, Maryland is important to your future life of sobriety.
-Recovery meetings can be a vital component of your aftercare, and it can help you keep your momentum so that you don’t relapse once you’re back in your familiar home environment.
+Maintaining the success that you achieved during your drug rehab or alcohol rehab is important to your future life of sobriety.
+Recovery meetings can be a vital component of your aftercare, and it can help to maintain your momentum so that you don’t return to regular drug use when you return to your familiar home environment.
 In addition to providing useful lessons about resisting the temptations at home, your recovery group connects you with a community that’ll provide you the accountability you need to stay sober.

 Alcoholics Anonymous (AA) Meetings